microsoft/fast/packages/fast-react-utilities/README.md

 ```

 #### `useTransitionState(active: boolean, duration: number | [number, number]): TransitionStates`
 A React hook used to track the state of a transition based on initial and incoming `active` values. `useTransitionState` will return a value from the `TransitionStates` object, representing "inactive", "active", "activating", and "deactivating".
-When the incoming `active` argument changes from one render to the next, the return value will change to one of the *middle* states, "activating" or "deactivating" depending on if the value is going from `false`->`true` or `true`->`false`.
+When the incoming `active` argument changes from one render to the next, the return value will change to one of the *middle* states, "activating" (`false`->`true`) or "deactivating" (`true`->`false`).
 After the supplied duration, the hook will invoke a `setState` and return the state represented by the incoming `active` value.

-When two duration values are provided, the first will be used when `active` goes from `false`->`true` and the second will be used when `active` goes from `true`->`false`.
+When two duration values are provided, the first will be used when activating and the second will be used when deactivating.

 ```js
 function FancyDialog(props) {